Brumdail/ErenshorQoL/README.md

 - `/bkquest` - Load Back Quest Achievements.

 ### Changelog:
+- 2025-10-13 - Cleaned up deprecated code and verified with Halloween Event.
+Added Configurable KeyBinds for Bank, Auction, and Forge commands.
 - 2025-09-25 - Updated with 0.2 game version fixes.
 Removed AutoLoot feature (broken and superseded by ET508's LootManager).
-Fixed /help to open the new Help menu and also added the list of the new debug commands in the latest build
+Fixed /help to open the new Help menu and also added the list of the new debug commands in the latest build.
 - 2025-04-21 - Defaulting AutoSendPet and AutoAttack off when the mod loads due to conflicts with the game patch auto-attack changes.
 Removed unimplemented "Enable AutoLooting into the Bank" config option.
 - 2025-04-19 - AutoSendPet and AutoAttack will no longer activate on rocks or invulnerable NPCs.
 - 2025-04-18 - Added /forge command, added SendPetOnAggro, AttackOnAggro, and fixed some bugs.
 AutoSendPet and AutoAttack will only activate on hostile targets.